 Getting the right base colour can make all the difference in your project.
-It opens up new possibilities for your creations and your artwork and gives you a strong coloured base from the start.
+It opens up new possibilities for your creations and your artwork and lets you work with colour more intentionally.

 The basics of colour mixing

-I’m mixing my colours from Red, Blue and Yellow Ochre Powertex Universal Medium.
+I’m mixing these example colours from Red, Blue and Yellow Ochre Powertex Universal Medium.

 Mixing purples